Regular models of ramified unitary Shimura varieties at maximal parahoric level: Introduction

 \subsection{Acknowledgement}

 We want to thank Michael Rapoport for his encouragement and his comments on the early drafts.
-Q. He and Y. Luo want to thank the Institute for Advanced Study in Mathematics at Zhejiang University for its hospitality during the summer of 2024 when part of this work was done.
+We also want to thank the anonymous referees for their insights.
+Q. He and Y. Luo want to thank the Institute for Advanced Study in Mathematics and the School of Mathematical Sciences at Zhejiang University for its hospitality during the summer of 2024 when part of this work was done.
+Y. Shi wants to thank the Max Planck Institute for Mathematics for its hospitality during the spring of 2025 when part of the work is done.
+Y. Shi is supported by the start-up grant and Qizhen Grant of Zhejiang University.